CORE Immediate - Adult

 Adult collapse management plan

-Following this skill station the learner will be able to demonstrate a DRS ABCD management plan for adult collapse, both as a lone rescuer and in a team of two.
+Following this skill station the learner will be able to demonstrate a DRS ABCD management plan for adult collapse, both as a lone responder and in a team of two.

 Skills will include: